Diphenic acid

 Diphenic acid, also known as Dibenzoic acid, is an organic compound with the formula (C6H4CO2H)2.
 It is the most studied of several isomeric dicarboxylic acids of biphenyl.
 It is a white solid that can be prepared in the laboratory from anthranilic acid via the diazonium salt.
 It is the product of the microbial action on phenanthrene.

 The compound forms a variety of coordination polymers.
 It also exhibits atropisomerism.
+It can form an internal anhydride featuring a seven-membered ring fused to the two benzene rings.

+Preparation

+Diphenic acid is prepared from anthranilic acid by diazotization, followed by reduction with copper(I).

+It can also be synthesized from the oxidation of phenanthrene by peracetic acid, which is first prepared from acetic acid and 90% hydrogen peroxide: